Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 Brian from Cash Flow Desk

-January 13, 2026
+January 19, 2026

-Unlevered free cash flow (UFCF) measures the cash a business generates from operations, completely independent of how it's financed.
+Unlevered Free Cash Flow (UFCF) measures the cash a business generates from operations, completely independent of how it's financed.
 UFCF strips away debt, interest payments, and capital structure to reveal pure operational cash generation.
 This guide covers the UFCF formula, how it differs from levered cash flow, and how it's used in business valuation.

 What is unlevered free cash flow (UFCF)?